-Your application to the court is known as a ‘winding up petition’.
+Your application to the court is known as a ‘winding-up petition’.
 If successful, the company will be put into liquidation.

 You may not get all or any of the money you’re owed - a debt specialist (eg a solicitor) can help you work out the best way to recover a debt and send your petition.

-Before you petition the court
+How to petition the court

 - £1250 - petition deposit (to manage the ‘winding-up’)